alexbrave/NAD_A3/Server/Server README.txt

 	<int_ms_since_epoch>|<int_client_id>|<int_log_level>|<str_message>

-- The delimiter ('|') and sending format can be configured in the config file.
+- The client ID is the time at client's startup, in seconds.

 This message will be logged in such format: